hydna/hydna-text/introduction.md

 is used to uniquely identify a stream (much like ipv4 addresses).
 The addresses are unique per *domain*.

+Clients typically communicate by sending and receiving messages to and from the same stream on the same domain.

 #### Mode

 Streams can be opened in three major *modes* depending on what connecting clients plan -- or are allowed to -- do over them:

-- Read: ability to read messages sent over the stream.
+- `read` mode implies the ability to read messages sent over the stream.
-- Write: ability to write messages to the stream.
+- `write` mode implies the ability to write messages to the stream.
-- Emit: ability to emit signals over the stream.
+- `emit` mode implies the ability to emit signals over the stream.

 Modes can also be combined; a stream can be opened as `rw`, `re` or `rwe` for example.